List of Inuyasha characters: Totosai

-Inuyasha antagonist characters
+Inuyasha antagonists

 Naraku

-Naraku (奈落) is a half-demon originating from the corrupted human Onigumo (鬼蜘蛛), a bandit cared for by Kikyo.
-Paralyzed and consumed by desire, Onigumo merges with demons through a pact with a Three-Eyed Spider (三ツ目蜘蛛), forming Naraku's body.
+Naraku (奈落) is the main antagonist of the series, being the arch-enemy of Inuyasha and his friends.
+He is a half-demon originating from the corrupted human Onigumo (鬼蜘蛛), a bandit who cared for Kikyo, albeit in a twisted way.
+Paralyzed and consumed by desire, as well as jealousy towards Kikyo's and Inuyasha's relationship, Onigumo merges with demons through a pact with a Three-Eyed Spider (三ツ目蜘蛛), forming Naraku's body.
 Though created to pursue Kikyo, Naraku orchestrates her death and Inuyasha's imprisonment, then waits fifty years for the Shikon Jewel's return.
 Throughout the series, he continually modifies his form to purge his remaining humanity.
 His fate differs between media: Inuyasha destroys him with Meidō Zangetsuha in the manga, while Kagome's wish purifies him in the anime.

 Demon of the Shikon Jewel

-Demon of the Shikon Jewel (四魂の玉を生み出した合体妖怪, Shikon no Tama o umidashita gattai yōkai) is the yōkai dragon created from numerous demons from ancient time that battled the priestess Midoriko before forcing the priestess to trap their souls in what became the Shikon Jewel.
+Demon of the Shikon Jewel (四魂の玉を生み出した合体妖怪, Shikon no Tama o umidashita gattai yōkai) is the yōkai dragon created from numerous demons from ancient times that battled the priestess Midoriko before forcing the priestess to trap their souls in what became the Shikon Jewel.
 In the end, he is destroyed by Inuyasha's Meidō Zangetsuha in the manga, while purified by Kagome's wish in the anime version.

 Magatsuhi

-Magatsuhi (曲霊, "Devious Spirit") is the evil corrupting presence within the Shikon Jewel, born from the spirit of the dragon demon, then his offshoot.
-His existence is eventually made known to Inuyasha's group when Naraku gave him a temporary human-like body to act through to assist in the restoration of the Shikon Jewel with the personal goal to completely defile it.
-As it would later be revealed, Magatsuhi is responsible for sealing Kagome's full spiritual power out of fear of the girl being a threat to him.
-After losing his temporary body due to Bakusaiga, Magatsuhi resorts to bodily possessions before being stopped by Inuyasha with Dragon-Scaled Tetsusaiga with the power of the demon vortex and killed by Sesshomaru with Tenseiga during the final battle against Naraku.
+Magatsuhi (曲霊, "Devious Spirit") is the evil, corrupting presence within the Shikon Jewel, born from the spirit of the dragon demon, then his offshoot.
+His existence is eventually revealed to Inuyasha's group when Naraku gives him a temporary human-like body to act through to assist in restoring the Shikon Jewel, with the personal goal of defiling it completely.
+As would later be revealed, Magatsuhi is responsible for sealing Kagome's full spiritual power out of fear of the girl being a threat to him.
+After losing his temporary body due to Bakusaiga, Magatsuhi resorts to bodily possession before being stopped by Inuyasha with Dragon-Scaled Tetsusaiga with the power of the demon vortex, and killed by Sesshomaru with Tenseiga during the final battle against Naraku.

 Naraku's incarnations

 After acquiring enough Shikon Jewel shards, Naraku gained the ability to create new demons from his being that are technically his "offspring".
 However, each is treated by Naraku as expendable minions; tools to use as he wishes.
-He manipulated some of his earliest creations through threatening to destroy their disembodied hearts should they betray him.
-Eight detachments were directly created by Naraku within the series' storyline.
+He manipulated some of his earliest creations by threatening to destroy their disembodied hearts should they betray him.
+Naraku created eight detachments within the series' storyline.